arcticleo/slugr/README.md

 slugify :title
 ```

-This will slugify the content of the source attribute `:title` and store the result in the target attribute `:title_slug`.
+This will slugify the content of the source attribute `:title` and store the result in the target attribute `:slug`.

 ### Explicitly specify target attribute